-3.2.10.2 Stern, bow and side doors of large dimensions, when manual devices would not be readily accessible or convenient shall be normally secured by means of power systems.
+3.2.10.2 Stern, bow and side doors of large dimensions, when manual devices are not readily accessible or convenient shall be normally secured by means of power systems.

 Means of retaining doors watertight shall also be provided for emergency use in case of failure of the power systems.